| 1013712 | Political Economy

 |

-Educational objectives The purpose of the course is to achieve a comprehensive understanding of the foundational concepts and tenets and of the fundamental principles and institutes of Private Law.
+Educational objectives The course aims to achieve a comprehensive understanding of the foundational concepts and tenets and the fundamental principles and institutes of Private Law.

-The course will provide an overall analysis of the general theory and of the essential branches of Private Law, highlighting the role of the EU in the process of harmonization of Private Law.
+The course will provide an overall analysis of the general theory and the essential branches of Private Law, highlighting the role of the EU in harmonizing Private Law.

 |